-Table~\ref{tab:human_prefs} directly compares annotating preferences with cycle consistency to human labels.
+Does cycle consistency align with human preferences?
 We measure the agreement rate between cycle consistency and human preferences on detailed captioning and text-to-image generation.
-For detailed captioning, we compare to preferences from the RLHF-V~\cite{yu2024rlhf} and POVID~\cite{zhou2024aligning} datasets.
-For text-to-image generation, we compare to preferences from Human Preferences Dataset v2 (HPDv2)~\cite{wu2023humanv2}, Pick-a-Pic v2~\cite{kirstain2023pick}, and ImageRewardDB~\cite{xu2024imagereward}.
+For detailed captioning, we compare to human preferences from RLHF-V~\cite{yu2024rlhf} and POVID~\cite{zhou2024aligning} datasets.
+For text-to-image generation, we compare to HPDv2~\cite{wu2023humanv2}, Pick-a-Pic v2~\cite{kirstain2023pick}, and ImageRewardDB~\cite{xu2024imagereward}.
 For each dataset, we sample 1K random binary comparison pairs.
-We compare preferences from both ``raw cycle consistency'' scores $s(x \rightarrow y)$, $s(y \rightarrow x)$, and our trained reward models.
-We also include a comparison with GPT-4o~\cite{gpt-4o} annotations as they have been shown to be useful for preference learning~\cite{silkie}.
+We compare human labels to raw cycle consistency scores, $s(x \rightarrow y)$ and $s(y \rightarrow x)$, as well as our trained reward models.
+We also compare against GPT-4o~\cite{gpt-4o} annotations, as they have been shown effective for preference learning~\cite{silkie}.

-CycleReward achieves the highest agreement with human annotations, with CycleReward-Combo having the highest average agreement rate of 65\%.
-While GPT-4o annotations align more closely with human preferences on detailed captioning tasks, its agreement drops significantly on text-to-image generation, with as low as 24.84\% on ImageRewardDB.
-In contrast, raw cycle consistency maintains a consistent agreement rate across both tasks.
-Training a reward model on cycle consistency further improves alignment, which demonstrates the effectiveness of distilling cycle-consistent preferences into a learned reward model.
+Table~\ref{tab:human_prefs} shows that CycleReward achieves the highest agreement with human annotations, with CycleReward-Combo having the highest average agreement rate of 65\%.
+While GPT-4o annotations on detailed captioning align more closely with humans, agreement drops significantly on text-to-image generation, with as low as 24.84\% on ImageRewardDB.
+In contrast, raw cycle consistency has a consistent agreement rate across both tasks.
+Training a reward model with cycle consistency further improves alignment, demonstrating the effectiveness of distilling cycle-consistent preferences into a learned reward model.

-While we compare with human preferences, our aim is not to mimic them.
-We aim to learn \textit{image-text alignment}, and demonstrate that cycle consistency is an effective proxy --- achieving strong results without collecting \textit{any} human labels, as shown in the following sections.
+While we compare against human preferences, our aim is not to mimic them.
+Instead, we aim to learn \textit{image-text alignment}, and demonstrate that cycle consistency is an effective proxy---achieving strong results without collecting \textit{any} human labels, as shown in the following sections.